equalitie/ouinet/README.md

 for the Cache, clear the browser's cached data, point the browser back to the same page and still get its contents from the distributed cache even when the origin server is completely unreachable.

-### Integration tests

-You can run the integration tests as follows

-    $ ./scripts/run_integration_tests.sh

 ## Using Docker containers